NCSUducker/Biodiversity_Analysis_Dashboard/README.md

 ## HTML

 An 'index.html' file was used to produce the dashboard space for the visualization content that was created.
 This index.html file is being hosted through a github repository in order to make it accesible.
+Github link: https://github.com/NCSUducker/plotly.github.io